MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day9.md

 # Asynchronous & Promises
 In this file, I will continue talking about asynchronous in js especially the callback queue and event loop.
 Furthermore, I will deeply explain promises in js, which is one of the most important concept in js in which I will focus on fetch method.
+Also, I will introduce the problems and the benefits of promises.

 ## Callback queue & Event Loop